ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 	And please do remember – using Markdown [does not automatically make your application/website secure](https://github.com/ckeditor/ckeditor5-markdown-gfm/issues/16#issuecomment-375752994).
 </info-box>

+## Demo

+{@snippet features/markdown}

+## Related features

+Some other ways to output the edited content include:

+* {@link features/export-word Export to Word} &ndash; Allows you to generate editable `.docx` files out of your editor-created content.
+* {@link features/export-pdf Export to PDF} &ndash; Allows you to generate portable PDF files out of your editor-created content.

 ## Installation

 To enable this data processor in your editor install the [`@ckeditor/ckeditor5-markdown-gfm`](https://www.npmjs.com/package/@ckeditor/ckeditor5-markdown-gfm) package: